Doc Martin: Greece

 In Greece, Kliniki Periptosi, an adaptation of the original series filmed in the Ionian Seaside town of Kardamyli, was aired in November 2011 on Mega Channel with Yannis Bezos as Markos Staikos, a surgeon from New York.

 Netherlands

-In the Netherlands Dokter Tinus based on the original series began airing in late August 2012 on SBS6, with the main role being played by actor Thom Hoffman.
+In the Netherlands, Dokter Tinus based on the original series began airing in late August 2012 on SBS6, with the main role being played by actor Thom Hoffman.
 The series was shot in Woudrichem on the Waal riverside.

-Russia

-A Russian version is mentioned in the Series 5 DVD bonus material.
-Since 2 September series Doc Martin shows OTR (TV Channel).

 Spain

 Notro Films produced a Spanish version under the title Doctor Mateo for Antena 3 Televisión.
 The lead role of Dr. Mateo Sancristobal was played by Gonzalo de Castro.
 It aired in 2009 and was shot in Lastres, Asturias, called the fictional village of San Martín del Sella.

+United States

+In May 2025, Fox gave the series order of an American version under the title Best Medicine.
+The lead role of Doctor Martin Best will be played by Josh Charles.
+Liz Tuccillo serves as a writer and executive producer the series alongside Ben Silverman and Rodney Ferrell of Propagate Content, as well as the original series’ producers Mark Crowdy and Philippa Braithwaite.
+The series is slated to premiere in January 6, 2026.
+Clunes will make a guest appearance in the series.

 Home media

 Series 1, 2 and 3 and "On the Edge" were released separately in Region 1 and 2 and in the "complete Series 1 to 3" box set.
 Series 3 was released on 2 February 2010 and Series 4 was released in Region 1 and 2 on 6 July 2010.
 Series 5 was released in Region 1 on 5 June 2012 and Region 2 on 5 March 2012.
-A complete boxset of Series 1-5 is also available in Region 2.
+A complete box set of Series 1-5 is also available in Region 2.
 Series 6 of Doc Martin was released in Region 1 in December 2013 and in the UK (Region 2) on 24 March 2014.

 Series 7 of Doc Martin was released on DVD/Blu-ray in Region 1 on 8 December 2015 and in the UK (Region 2) on 16 November 2015.

-In Region 4, Series 1, 2, 4, and "On the Edge" were released separately and in a nine-disc boxset entitled "Doc Martin: Comedy Cure", as well as an earlier seven-disc boxset not including Series 4.
-The two Sky Pictures telefilms were individually released in Region 4 (as "Doc Martin: volume 1" and "Doc Martin: volume 2, the Legend of the Cloutie") on the Magna Pacific label.
+In Region 4, Series 1, 2, 4, and "On the Edge" were released separately and in a nine-disc box set entitled "Doc Martin: Comedy Cure", as well as an earlier seven-disc box set not including Series 4.
+The two Sky Pictures telefilms were individually released in Region 4 (as "Doc Martin: Volume 1" and "Doc Martin: Volume 2, the Legend of the Cloutie") on the Magna Pacific label.

-In Region 1, Series 1 was released in June 2007 by Image Entertainment of Chatsworth, CA as a 2-DVD set (Catalog No. ID3505PKDVD) simply titled Doc Martin.
+In Region 1, Series 1 was released in June 2007 by Image Entertainment of Chatsworth, CA as a 2-DVD set (Catalogue No. ID3505PKDVD) simply titled Doc Martin.